-Guilty plea in crash that killed Michigan state trooper
+Woman gets 27 years in crash that killed Michigan trooper

 IONIA, Mich.
-(AP) — A woman has been convicted in a drunken driving crash that killed a Michigan state trooper last summer.
+(AP) — A woman sentenced to 27 years in prison Tuesday after being in a drunken driving crash that killed a Michigan state trooper.

 Trooper Caleb Starr, 33, was driving east of Grand Rapids in Boston Township in July 2020 when a vehicle crossed the center line from the opposite direction and smashed into his patrol car, police said.